bonitasoft-labs/jenkins-gdrive-plugin/README.md

 # Build

-`gw :plugins:gdrive-upload:server` to run jenkins with that plugin
+`./gradlew :gdrive-jenkins:server` to run jenkins with that plugin

-`gw :plugins:gdrive-upload:jpi` to produce the plugin
+`./gradlew :gdrive-jenkins:jpi` to produce the plugin

 The compilation uses `kapt` for annotation processing along with `net.java.sezpoz:sezpoz` to process `@Extension` annotations